 - 1. Position the patient supine, with in-line spinal immobilization if indicated.
 If cervical spine injury not suspected, neck extension will improve anatomic view. - 2.
-Using an aseptic technique (betadine/alcohol wipes), cleanse the area. - 3.
-Standing on the left side of the patient, stabilize the larynx with the thumb and middle finger of your left hand, and identify the cricothyroid membrane, typically 4 finger-breadths below mandible - 4.
+Clean skin per agency approved aseptic technique. - 3.
+Stabilize the larynx with the thumb and middle finger of your non dominant hand, and identify the cricothyroid membrane with your index finger, typically 4 fingerbreadths below mandible - 4.
 Using a scalpel, make a 3 cm centimeter vertical incision 0.5 cm deep through the skin and fascia, over the cricothyroid membrane.
 With finger, dissect the tissue and locate the cricothyroid membrane. - 5.
-Make a horizontal incision through the cricothyroid membrane with the scalpel blade oriented caudal and away from the cords. - 6.
-Insert the bougie curved-tip first through the incision and angled towards the patient's feet - a.
+Make a horizontal incision through the cricothyroid membrane with the scalpel blade oriented caudal and away from the cords.
+Remove scalpel blade and insert finger. - 6.
+Insert the bougie curved-tip first through the incision and angled towards the patient's feet guided by the finger. - a.
 If no bougie available, use tracheal hook instrument to lift caudal edge of incision to facilitate visualization and introduction of ETT directly into trachea and skip to # 9. - 7.
-Advance the bougie into the trachea feeling for "clicks" of tracheal rings and until "hangup" when it cannot be advanced any further.
+Advance the bougie into the trachea feeling for "clicks" of tracheal rings and until "hang-up" when it cannot be advanced any further.
 This confirms tracheal position. - 8.
 Advance a 6-0 endotracheal tube over the bougie and into the trachea.
 It is very easy to place tube in right mainstem bronchus, so carefully assess for symmetry of breath sounds.
 Remove bougie while stabilizing ETT ensuring it does not become dislodged - 9.
 Ventilate with BVM and 100% oxygen - 10.
-Confirm and document tracheal tube placement as with all advanced airways: ETCO2 (preferably with waveform capnography) as well as clinical indicators e.g.: symmetry of breath sounds, rising pulse oximetry, etc. - 11.
+Confirm and document tracheal tube placement as with all advanced airways: Waveform capnography as well as clinical indicators e.g.: symmetry of breath sounds, rising pulse oximetry, etc. - 11.
 Secure tube with ties. - 12.
 Observe for subcutaneous air, which may indicate tracheal injury or extra- tracheal tube position - 13.
 Continually reassess ventilation, oxygenation and tube placement.

 - Success of procedure is dependent on correct identification of cricothyroid membrane - Bleeding will occur, even with correct technique.
-Straying from the midline is dangerous and likely to cause hemorrhage from the carotid or jugular vessels, or their branches.
+Straying from the midline is dangerous and likely to cause hemorrhage.